-The Service is a London based production company that brings together like-minded production creatives with a love for social impact, the arts and creative collaboration.
+The Service is an award-winning company that brings together like-minded production creatives with a love for social impact, the arts and creative collaboration.

-We specialise in international multimedia production, and operate an open and inclusive service.
+We specialise in international content production, and operate an open and inclusive service.
 Through our network of talented individuals we can realise your project needs and inspire new ideas.

-Clients include The Royal Botanical Gardens at Kew, European Commission, ActionAid, UN Women, Po-Zu Shoes, Kings Cultural Institute, Arcadia Spectacular, MSF, Morley College, British Council and we are currently preferred supplier for VSO (Voluntary Service Overseas) internal and external film unit.
+Clients include The Royal Botanical Gardens at Kew, European Commission (Ecorys), ActionAid, UN Women, Divine Chocolate, InHouse Records, Po-Zu Shoes, Kings Cultural Institute, The Gob Squad, Arcadia Spectacular, MSF (Medecins Sans Frontieres), Morley College, Victim Support, Nisa-Nashim, Singing Our Lives, Historic England, Royal Parks, British Council and VSO (Voluntary Service Overseas).

-We were finalists for a Charity Film Award for our Miscarriage Association animation, finalists for the British Council ELTon Awards for Innovation for our Interactive Phonemic Chart.
-We were also selected to be screened as part of the UN Sustainable Development Goals Film Festival in New York for our film The Husband School with VSO directed by Sam Liebmann – then to top it all off we are very proud to have won BREAKTHROUGH COOPERATIVE OF THE YEAR 2018 🙂
+Last year was amazing for us becoming finalists for a Charity Film Award for our Miscarriage Association animation, finalists for the British Council ELTon Awards for Innovation (Interactive Phonemic Chart), winning Breakthrough Coop of the Year and the UN Sustainable Development Goals Film Festival in New York with our original version of The Husband School produced with VSO, directed by Sam Liebmann.

 Louise Stevens is creative director.
 Her work as artist filmmaker has been screened internationally and is distributed by Lux.
 As a core member of OMSK for 5 years her work features in the OMSK BOOK www.cinemaintothereal.com.
-As a producer Louise has made films for the Cultural Institute at King’s College London, English Heritage, The Barbican and The British Council.
-Louise previously ran filmmaking workshops at The Royal College of Art and currently heads-up the video unit at VSO.
-Artists she has worked with include The Max Factory, Franco B, Benjamin Zephaniah and Arcadia Spectacular.
+As a producer Louise has made films for the Cultural Institute at King’s, Al Jazeera, English Heritage, Divine Chocolate, VSO and The British Council.
+Louise previously ran filmmaking workshops at The Royal College of Art.
+Artists she has worked with include The Gob Squad, Franco B, Benjamin Zephaniah and Arcadia Spectacular.